rapidhere/jTerm/Readme.md

 ### Configuration List
 #### bgcolor

-Indicate the backgournd color of terminal. bgcolor can take any css color style.
+Indicate the backgournd color of terminal with #RGB style.

-default value: black
+default value: #00000

 #### font-family